 In addition to authenticating and routing emergency alerts and warnings, IPAWS-OPEN has several other capabilities:

-Common Alerting Protocol (CAP) for Data Interoperability: IPAWS-OPEN supports the use of CAP by public safety organizations to exchange incident reports and related information between different IPAWS-OPEN-compatible software systems.
+CAP for Data Interoperability: IPAWS-OPEN supports the use of CAP by public safety organizations to exchange incident reports and related information between different IPAWS-OPEN-compatible software systems.

-National Weather Service (NWS) dissemination: IPAWS-OPEN employs a form of CAP that is compatible with existing NWS dissemination systems, including NOAA Weather Radio and HazCollect.
+National Weather Service (NWS) Dissemination: IPAWS-OPEN employs a form of CAP that is compatible with existing NWS dissemination systems, including NOAA Weather Radio and HazCollect.
 IPAWS-OPEN may be used to route messages to the NWS gateway to increase the number of channels used to warn the public.

-Emergency Data Exchange Language Distribution Element (EDXL-DE): IPAWS-OPEN supports EDXL-DE, an OASIS data specification used for routing content between public safety organizations – such as maps, video, photographs, documents – in a wide variety of digital formats.
+Emergency Data Exchange Language Distribution Element (EDXL-DE): IPAWS-OPEN supports EDXL-DE, an OASIS data specification used for routing content between public safety organizations – such as maps, video, photographs, and documents – in a wide variety of digital formats.

 Who may use IPAWS-OPEN